 Support for tourism and event businesses during COVID-19

-We are closely monitoring the COVID-19 (coronavirus) outbreak and are working hard to provide you with the very latest information, advice and support for your business at this very challenging time.
+We are closely monitoring the COVID-19 (coronavirus) pandemic and are working hard to provide you with the very latest information, advice and support for your business.
 We are feeding in industry concerns to Government via the Tourism Industry Emergency Response Group.
 Below you will find the latest information on the coronavirus support available for your business.
 All of our information is kept under continuous review and is updated often.